BitcoinAus/bitcoinaus.github.io/README.md

 # bitcoinaus.github.io
-Website for the Bitcoin Association of Australia
+Offical website for the Bitcoin Association of Australia

 ## About
 Bitcoin Australia promotes the adoption of peer to peer digtal currency in Australia.

+## Principals
+* Members must own bitcoin
+* Support open source projects

 ## Supporting projects